drowuid/SuperCarRentProject/README.md

 ## ⚙️ How to Run the Project

-Make sure your system has the following installed: PHP >= 8.2, Composer, MySQL or MariaDB, Node.js & npm, and Git.
+Make sure your system has the following installed:
+- PHP >= 8.2
+- Composer
+- MySQL or MariaDB
+- Node.js & npm
+- Git.

 To set up the SuperCarRent project, run the following commands step-by-step: